omines/datatables-bundle/docs/source/index.html.md

 <code>composer require omines/datatables-bundle</code>

 Please ensure you are using Symfony 3.3 or later.
-Symfony Flex bindings are on their way.
+If you are using Symfony Flex a recipe is included in the contrib repository, providing automatic installation and configuration.

 ```php?start_inline=true
 public function registerBundles()